Adaptive user interfaces in systems targeting chronic disease: a systematic literature review: Discussion

 Another important issue is that applications designed to promote physical activity and rehabilitation exercises always seem to provide adaptations to behavioural levels and will also incorporate adaptations using graphic design at the same time.
-Researchers can further analyse \emph{which types of adaptations users prefer}, especially considering the \emph{purpose of the applications}.
-The response to this question may differ according to the user.
-Thus, \emph{examining user types and motives} can be an interesting topic for future research in this field.
-For example, in rehabilitation exercises, does increase the animate trainer speed and other components related to the difficulty level inspire users more than offering rewards for their achievements?
+Researchers can further analyse \emph{which types of adaptations users prefer}, particularly in relation to the \emph{purpose of these applications}.
+The response to this question may vary based on the user.
+Thus, \emph{examining user types and motives} could constitute a compelling area for future research within this domain.
+For example, in rehabilitation exercises, it could be valuable to investigate whether users are more motivated by adjustments to the speed of an animated trainer and other factors tied to the difficulty level, as opposed to being incentivised by rewards for their accomplishments.
+Examining how different types of users respond to various adaptation strategies and identifying the most effective approaches for different user groups and their objectives would contribute to the refinement and optimisation of AUI design in these applications.